jobovy/gaia_tools/README.rst

    print(galah_cat['raj2000'][matches_indx[0]],gaia2_matches['ra_epoch2000'][0],gaia2_matches['pmra'][matches_indx[0]],gaia2_matches['pmdec'][matches_indx[0]])
    (0.00047,0.00049021022,22.319,-10.229)

-If you want *all* columns in Gaia DR2, specify ``gaia_all_columns=True``.
+Use ``xcat='vizier:I/350/gaiaedr3'`` to match to Gaia EDR3 instead.
+If you want *all* columns in Gaia DR2 or Gaia EDR3, specify ``gaia_all_columns=True``.
 This will first run the CDS cross-match, then upload the result to the Gaia Archive, and join to the ``gaia_source`` table to return all columns.
 If the Gaia Archive